pesto-students/exercises-batch-8/README.md

           });
         });
       ```

+It is integeration test because here we are testing API calls that is using multiple functions to give response to API.

 **4) Below are 2 snippets of code which achieve the same functionality.
 Which snippet of code is better testable and WHY?**